 Measurements without illumination, the so-called background measurements, contain only a few of these additive components.
-At this stage in the L01b Processor, with the offset already having been coped with, the background images contain dark current, electromagnetic compatibility (EMC) and, depending on its definition, pixel-to-pixel offset non-uniformity (PONU).
+At this stage in the L01b Processing chain, the offset has already been coped with.
+The background images still contain dark current, possibly electromagnetic compatibility (EMC) issues and, depending on its definition, pixel-to-pixel offset non-uniformity (PONU).

 One strategy is to treat these three terms together.
-We suppose that for every instrument configuration, a dual, but dark, image of the illuminated image under consideration is provided.
+We suppose that for every instrument configuration, an dual, but dark, image of the illuminated image under consideration is provided.
 Such an image is taken as close in time as possible as the associated illuminated signal.
 Thus, all instrument settings are the same as for the corresponding illuminated images, except for the presence of the light source.
 This background image, possibly an aggregate, and containing precisely the three offset terms (dark current, EMC and PONU), can then be subtracted from the actual illuminated signal.